 Members of the Authority have direct control over the Authority's financial and operating policies.
 Details of transactions relating to members' interests are recorded in the Register of Members' Interest which is accessible on the Authority's website.
-Following a review of the register and the Related Party Transactions Declarations, it was established that there were no material related party transactions involving members, bar those relating to the Community Interest Company, which is disclosed further below.
+Following a review of the register and the Related Party Transactions Declarations, it was established that there were no material related party transactions involving members, bar those relating to the Community Interest Company and Vital Fire Solutions Limited, which is disclosed further below.

-The total of members' allowances paid in 2014/15 is shown in Note 6.5 above.
+The total of members' allowances paid in 2017/18 is shown in Note 7.3.